KomodoPlatform/komodo-docs-mdx/STYLE_GUIDE.md

 ## Sidebar (Left)

 Sidebar navigation is manually populated.
+This file can be found at `src/data/sidebar.ts`.
 If you're working on a new page, this is where to link them.

 ![Sidebar left](src/images/style-guide-images/sidebar-left-UI.png)